Pole and Hungarian brothers be: Common interests

 Future Polish King Władysław I the Elbow-high, fighting the Teutonic Order, found shelter at the courts of the Aba and Záh (Nógrád Castle) clans in Hungary.
 His family was guarded by Záh knights.
 Władysław married a Polish-Byzantine-Hungarian princess, Jadwiga of Kalisz.
 The daughter of Władysław and Maria of Bytom, Elżbieta, became queen of Hungary.
 Her son, Hungarian King Louis the Great, was also king of Poland, 1370–1382, after the death of his uncle, Polish King Casimir III the Great.

 After the death of Louis the Great, his daughter Jadwiga became ruler of Poland, crowned "king" in Poland's capital, Kraków, on 16 October 1384.
 In 1440–1444, the two countries shared the same king again, after King Władysław III of Poland became also King of Hungary.
 At age twenty he was killed in the Battle of Varna, in which a coalition of Central and Eastern European countries led by Poland and Hungary was defeated by the Turks.
 From 1490 to 1526, both countries were ruled by separate but closely related branches of the Jagiellonian dynasty, after Polish Prince Władysław, son of Polish King Casimir IV Jagiellon, became King Vladislaus II of Hungary.

 Polish-Hungarian relations became particularly close during the rule of the Jagiellonian dynasty in Poland and Hungary.
 The Polish historian Krzysztof Baczkowski, who analyzed Polish-Hungarian correspondence and personal encounters in the late 15th and the first half of the 16th century, concluded that with no other neighbour did the Poles have such "frequent and lively" contacts, which intensified with time and led to many strong friendships as well as mutual sociocultural, military, and legal influences.

 In the 1576 Polish–Lithuanian royal election, a Hungarian nobleman, Stephen Báthory, was elected king of Poland.

+In 1657, George II Rákóczi, the Prince of Transylvania, allied with Sweden and joined the invasion of the Polish–Lithuanian Commonwealth, managing to occupy large parts of southern Poland before ultimately being forced to retreat.

 After the outbreak of the Polish November 1830 Uprising, Hungarians collected money for Polish insurgents and provided help and shelter to Polish refugees.
 Many of them also joined the ranks of the Polish rebels.
 During the Hungarian Revolution of 1848, some 10,000 Polish volunteers fought for Hungarian independence, and Polish General Józef Bem became a national hero of both countries.

 During the Polish–Soviet War of 1919–21, Hungary offered to send 30,000 cavalry to Poland's aid; however, the Czechoslovak government refused them passage through the demilitarized zone which had existed between Czechoslovakia and Hungary since the Hungarian–Czechoslovak War of several months earlier.
 The Romanian government took a similar stance, also refusing passage.
 When the Hungarians tried to send ammunition trains, Czechoslovakia again refused but Romania agreed, provided the Hungarians used their own trains.
 Hundreds of Hungarian volunteers fought on Poland's side in the war, and some stayed in Poland afterward.